 Just two hours south-east of Sydney by plane, Lord Howe Island is the location of the southernmost coral reef in the world.
 A crescent-shaped volcanic island, Lord Howe Island has tons of attractions to catch the eye of anyone looking for a new experience.
 Scuba divers, bird watchers and nature enthusiasts alike all flock to Lord Howe to take in the incredible scenery, submerge themselves in the clear blue waters of the Pacific Ocean and spot species of birds you can only find on this small island.

-This island and its waters are home for more than 500 species of fish and an astounding 90 coral species.
-The reef has been protected since 1998 and is known for being one of the world's cleanest and clearest spots in the Pacific Ocean—many who visit even compare its waters to that of an aquarium!
+The reef has been protected since 1998 and is known for being one of the world's cleanest and clearest spots in the Pacific Ocean — many who visit even compare its waters to that of an aquarium!

 Beyond the birds and coral reefs, Lord Howe Island is also a popular tourist destination for those looking to get in touch with nature and enjoy a place that is thoroughly untouched by the modern world and development.
 Lord Howe Island offers sandy beaches, palm forests, volcanic mountains and more.